samirsalem/protocol-monorepo/packages/spec-haskell/README.md

 `class Address addr` type class describe types (`Eq addr`) which addresses the accounts in a _Superfluid system_.

-### Concepts Modules

-These are the core Superfluid protocol concepts expressed in multi-parameter type classes.

 **RealtimeBalance**

-`class RealtimeBalance rtb lq` type class describes a vector of liquidity, such that
+`class RealtimeBalance rtb lq` type class describes a vector of liquidity...
+TODO more explanations.

+#### Core Concepts

 **Agreement**